mjserve/aimerReact/README.md

 	*ADD TEMPLATES FOR HOW TO ENTER DATA HERE BECAUSE IM UNCLEAR

 Click "High Scores" to see all supported scenario types and the highest score acheived.

+TO USE:
+-download aimerServer and enter "npm start" on command line in directory -enter "npm start" in aimerReact directory
+-visit "localhost:3000" using Chrome preferably